Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: The ITP Algorithms

 \subsection{An Extension of ITP}

 The above two ITP algorithms are based on given Hamiltonian cycles.
 In fact, the requirement of Hamiltonian cycles is not necessary.
-We can replace the Hamiltonian cycle with a cycle packing (a 2-factor of the graph) in the algorithms to construct feasible solutions to CVRP in a similar way.
+We can replace the Hamiltonian cycle in the algorithms with a cycle cover to construct feasible solutions in a similar way.

-Given a cycle packing $\C$ of the graph $G[V]$ or $G[V\cup\{v_0\}]$ (either containing the depot $v_0$ or not), for each cycle $C\in\C$, we call the HR-ITP algorithm on it if $C$ does not contain the depot $v_0$, and call the AG-ITP algorithm on it if $C$ contains the depot $v_0$.
-After adding all together, we get a feasible solution to CVRP.
-The quality of the solution is related to the cycle packing.
-We call the algorithm the EX-ITP algorithm.
-Although the algorithm is still simple, it will play an important role in our algorithms.
+Given a cycle cover $\C$ in the graph $G[V]$ or $G[V\cup\{v_0\}]$ (either containing the depot $v_0$ or not), for each cycle $C\in\C$, we call HR-ITP on it if $C$ does not contain the depot $v_0$, and call AG-ITP on it if $C$ contains the depot $v_0$.
+By putting all together, we can obtain a feasible solution.
+The quality of the solution is related to the cycle cover.
+We refer to this algorithm as the EX-ITP algorithm.
+Although EX-ITP is still simple, it will play an important role in our algorithms.